-Studies were conducted at two locations in the low rainfall zone of eastern Washington in 2005-06, and at the same two locations plus two additional locations in the high rainfall zone in 2006-07.
+Studies were conducted at two locations in the low rainfall zone of eastern Washington in 2005-06, 2006-07, and 2007-08.
 Initial soil test P was measured at each site (Table 1).
-The Lind and Ralston locations involved winter wheat grown in a traditional, 2-year crop-tillage fallow rotation.
-The Johnson and Colfax sites are cropped annually in a 3-year rotation of winter wheat-spring wheat-spring legume.
-Each study included four rates of fluid ammonium polyphosphate P (0, 10, 20 and 40 lb $P_2O_5/acre$) placed in a deep band with nitrogen (32-0-0) and one rate of dry MAP (20 lb $P_2O_5/acre$).
-Phosphorus was placed 2 weeks before seeding at the crop-fallow sites and at seeding with a one-pass no-till drill at the annual cropping locations.
-Seeding rates were 40 lb/acre with 12-inch spacing in the crop-fallow zone and 100 lb/acre with 7.5-inch spacing in the annual cropping zone.
-Soft white or hard red winter wheat was sown as indicated in the figures.
+The sites featured winter wheat grown in a traditional, 2-year crop-tillage fallow rotation.
+Each study included four rates of fluid ammonium polyphosphate P (0, 10, 20 and 40 lb $P_2O_5$ /acre) placed in a deep band with nitrogen (32-0-0) and one rate of dry MAP (20 lb $P_2O_5$ /acre).
+Phosphorus was placed 2 weeks before seeding.
+Soft white winter wheat seeding rates were 40 lb/acre with 12-inch spacing.
 Each treatment was replicated four times in a randomized complete block experiment design.
 Individual plot dimensions were 7-8 feet wide by 50 feet long.
 Above-ground dry matter production was measured by harvesting six linear feet of plant row from each treatment at anthesis.
-Beginning in 2007, tissue was analyzed for total P. These data were not available at the time this report was prepared.
 Grain yield was measured by harvesting an area five feet (4 or 8 rows) in width by approximately 40 feet in length from the center of each plot with a small plot combine.